Ulster University: Jordanstown

-The Ulster University at Jordanstown, often informally referred to as UUJ, was formerly the site of the Ulster College of Physical Education, one of several Colleges which came together in the formation of the Ulster Polytechnic, and is the largest university campus.
+Ulster University's Jordanstown campus, often informally referred to as UUJ, was formerly the site of the Ulster College of Physical Education, one of several Colleges which came together in the formation of the Ulster Polytechnic, and is the largest university campus.
 The 114 acre site is located seven miles north of Belfast city centre situated at the foot of the Antrim Hills overlooking Belfast Lough.
 The buildings are mostly situated around a central mall with on-site stores and services.

 The campus has a strong profile in business, engineering, construction, social sciences (including law), communication and academic disciplines relating to the science and coaching of sport.
 Sport plays a significant part in the life of the campus.
 It is home to the Sports Institute of Northern Ireland, a partnership between the university and Sport Northern Ireland, and most of Northern Ireland's elite athletes train in the facilities.

 The campus is also the only university in Northern Ireland to offer undergraduate and postgraduate courses in various Allied Health Professions, such as Cardiac and Respiratory Clinical Physiology, Diagnostic and Therapeutic Radiography, Occupational Therapy, Physiotherapy, Podiatry and Speech and Language Therapy.
 The campus is also the only campus delivering courses in Biomedical Engineering within Northern Ireland.

 Magee

 The Magee campus in the city of Derry comprises a mixture of historic and new buildings in a Victorian residential area.

 It was named after Martha Magee and opened in 1865 as a Presbyterian Christian arts and theological college.
 Since 1953, it has had no religious affiliation, and was one of the founding campuses of the university in 1968.
 Ongoing investment in the Magee campus provides teaching, research and support facilities for students and staff.
 This comprises a student residential village offering en-suite accommodation, a library, the Intelligent Systems Research Centre, the Foyle Arts Building and a Centre for Engineering and Renewable Energy offering a wide range of Engineering courses.

 In addition to the university's teaching and learning facilities, the campus has on-site residential, catering and sports facilities.
-Sports facilities include a multi-purpose sports hall, fitness suite and studio as well as a grass and floodlit synthetic 3G pitch with pavilion and changing facilities.
+Sports facilities include a multi-purpose sports hall, fitness suite and studio as well as a grass and floodlit synthetic 3G pitch with a pavilion and changing facilities.